marcopaganini/godrive/README.md

-# Gdrive_path
+# godrive

-Gdrive_path (GDP) is a Go library that allows easy access to files and directories (aka "folders") on Google Drive.
-The library abstracts Google Drive concepts by presenting a "path" like interface, allowing users to access their files in Google Drive using Unix-like pathnames.
+godrive is a Go library that allows easy access to files and directories (aka "folders") on Google Drive.
+Unlike most "bare bones" libraries, godrive abstracts Google Drive concepts by presenting a "path" like interface, allowing users to access their files in Google Drive using Unix-like pathnames.

 ## Installation

-To compile this program and use the gdrive_path libraries, you need a few things:
+To compile this program and use the godrive libraries, you need a few things:

 Create a working directory for this project: